goodnekk/Bateson/README.md

 # Bateson
-Bateson is a datastorage for complex information.
-Complex information, in the sense of heavily interlinked.
-Bateson used relationality and patterns to store and retreive data.
+Bateson is a datastorage for complex(heavily interlinked) information.
+It is based on the idea notions of "hierarchy", "objects" and "attributs" are not an intrinsic property of the world but a subjective matter.
+Therefore it only stores relationships between values, which correspond to sensory observations in the real world.
+The heart of Bateson are what it calles "Patterns", which allow for multiple overlapping boundries and conflicting hierarchies to exist at the same time.

 ## Data Model
-Bateson can store three types of atomic information A Relatum, A Relation and A Patterns
+Bateson can store three types of atomic information: Relata, Relations and Patterns

 ### A Relatum is an atomic value.
 A Relatum is an observation in the world, a piece of information.